 In the last 50 years of the twentieth century, society saw a cultural shift away from manual work to more white-collar occupations.
 With the development of intelligent software it is likely we are to see many of these careers disappearing and the emergence of ones that require a person to analyse complex problems, plan and implement the programs to solve them.

 Computer Science offers the student the opportunity to take the abstractions of Mathematics and bring them to life, to consider the large amounts of data created by the Science subjects, Geography, Sport and Finance and give them a meaning as well as the ability to develop a society changing product.
-As well as providing an excellent preparation for higher study and employment in the field of Computer Science, it will assist students who want to study or work in areas that rely on these thinking skills, especially where they are applied to technical problems.
+As well as providing an excellent preparation for higher study and employment in the field of Computer Science, it will be excellent preparation for students who want to study or work in areas that rely on these thinking skills, especially where they are applied to technical problems.

 This course has been developed to enable the student to learn how to look at a given scenario, to consider the issues appropriately and construct a solution that is well thought out and robust.
 It will give students a real in-depth understanding of how computer technology works.
 Students will no doubt be familiar with the use of computers and other related technology from their other subjects and elsewhere.
 Students who have taken a GCSE in Computer Science and who then progress to study the subject at A Level or university will have an advantage over their colleagues who are picking up the subject at these levels.

 Due to the students studying Computer Science since Year 7, they have already had experience of 90% of the programming techniques specified in the GCSE syllabus.
 To allow the students to have a wellrounded understanding of the subject, the students study their new programming language, Python, using practical computing techniques.
 The department has designed the course so that the student has as many opportunities as possible to use their new theoretical knowledge in a practical situation.

 Written examination: 1 hour and 30 minutes – 75 marks